Dash-OS/tcl-modules/README.md

 ## Auto Updated

 This repo is automatically maintained by our build system.
-Any time that a file is changed, the bot will update the versioning based on the overall changes that have occurred in the file and by how much it is likely that it has changed.
+Any time that a file is changed, the bot will commit it.
+While it used to auto-increment the version, filename changes does not go well with github (links change for sources, etc), it will simply add a commit message with the version of the repo when it was updated.

 ## Installation